tahabasri/portfolio/index.md

     <p><img class="profil" src="rsc/profil.jpg" alt="Me, when I am prepared for a picture"/></p>
     <h1 class="display-4 font-weight-normal text-light">Taha BASRI</h1>
     <p class="lead font-weight-normal text-light">
-      Software engineer at Oracle, experienced in mostly all phases of software development process.
+      Software engineer, experienced in mostly all phases of software development process.
       <br/>Very comfortable working with : Java, Spring, Microservices, CLIs, automation, and many more.</p>
     <a class="btn btn-dark text-success" href="#activitiesSection">What do I do ?</a>
   </div>